The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits’ approvals for construction projects.

 - Construction that requires approval from a development board, without prior approval by the applicable development board.

-After the Building Official’s approval and satisfaction of required payment, the applicant will need to return to the permit counter to obtain the phased permit.
+After the Building Official’s approval and the required payment is satisfied, the applicant will need to return to the permit counter to obtain the phased permit.
 The applicant will keep two sets of plans and two sets will be retained by the Building Department.
 Please be advised that the cost of the phased permit is non-refundable and will not be credited to the final building permit.

 The applicant may need additional trade phased permits (electrical, mechanical, plumbing, etc.).
 These permits must be related (linked) to the master phased permit.
 This will ensure that the trade permits can be transferred to the building permit once obtained.
 Trade permits, sub-permits, and shop drawings that require Planning and Zoning review cannot be approved until the full building permit is issued.